 The World Anti-Doping Code (WADC)

-The worldwide harmonization of the anti-doping rules and regulations was tackled by setting up the WADA in 1999.
-Three years later, in June 2003, the first draft of the World Anti-Doping Code was presented.
-Following several rounds of consultation, the final version of the Code was adopted by acclamation on 5 March 2003 during the 2nd world anti-doping conference on doping in sport in Copenhagen.
+The worldwide harmonization of the anti-doping rules and regulations was tackled by setting up WADA in 1999.
+Three years later, in June 2003, the first draft of the World Anti-Doping Code was presented to its potential signatories: the International Olympic Committee (IOC), the International Paralympic Committee (IPC), the International Federations, as well as the national anti-doping organizations.
+Following several rounds of consultation, the final version of the Code was adopted by acclamation on March 5th 2003 during the 2nd World Anti-doping Conference on Doping in Sport in Copenhagen.

 This was an important step towards securing the fundamental values of sport, such as the athletes' right to participate in doping-free sport, fairness and equal opportunities and health.